House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Air The Room Out

 As mentioned, flea foggers take 4 hours tops to complete the process.
 So, don’t enter the room any sooner.
-In fact, give it an extra hour or two just to be sure.
-After that, enter the apartment and open all the doors and windows to air the chemicals out.
-Again, wait for around an hour, and then you’re free to move back in.
-Don’t clean the carpets, though; let the residue stay for 14 days to kill the fleas for sure.
+You can give it an extra hour or two just to be sure.
+Afterward, enter the apartment and open all the doors and windows to air out the chemicals.
+Again, wait for around an hour, and then you can move back in.
+Don’t clean the carpets, however; let the residue stay for 14 days to kill the fleas.

 The United States Environmental Protection Agency (US EPA) recommends against that.
 Even if you followed our guide and locked all the doors, windows, and tiniest cracks, the fog can still find its way out.
-You probably won’t feel that right away, but conjunctivitis, trouble breathing, and other serious side effects will follow.
+You probably won’t notice the symptoms immediately, but conjunctivitis, trouble breathing, and other serious side effects will follow.

 If you have a respiratory condition, you’ll be at more risk.
-Bug bombs are known to cause respiratory reactions and cause asthma.
+Bug bombs are known to cause respiratory reactions and asthma.
 In a severe case, you’ll need emergency medical aid.
-To avoid all this, vacate the apartment for five hours.
-That should be more than enough time even for the strongest flea fogger.
+To avoid all that, vacate the apartment for 5 hours.
+That should be more than enough time, even for the strongest flea fogger.

 How to Flea Bomb an Apartment: A Quick Guide

-Read the instructions on the label.
+• Read the instructions on the label.
 Yes, most bombs work the same way.
-But, we still encourage you to read the directions thoroughly.
+However, we still encourage you to read the directions thoroughly.

-If you’re bombing the kitchen, make sure all drawers and cabinet doors are open.
+• If you’re bombing the kitchen, ensure all drawers and cabinet doors are open.

-Turn off all electric devices in the apartment, like an air conditioner, heater, or fan.
+• Turn off all electric devices in the apartment, like the air conditioner, heater, or fan.
 Next, extinguish the pilot lights.

-Close the windows and doors; make sure the toxic fog won’t escape.
+• Close the windows and doors; make sure the toxic fog doesn’t escape.

-Shake the flea bomb aerosol canister and place it in the middle of the room.
-Put it on a piece of plastic.
+• Shake the flea bomb aerosol canister and place it on a piece of plastic in the middle of the room.
 Otherwise, the chemicals will damage the floor.

 This largely depends on the size of the room.
 The smaller the enclosed space, the easier it will be for the fog to reach the nooks and crannies and kill the fleas.
-Again, don’t forget to check the instructions, as they’ll tell you how big of a room the bomb is intended to handle.
-Now, even if it does a decent job of killing the fleas, most of the eggs will survive the “attack”.
-That’s right: foggers are not that great at eradicating an infestation.
+Again, don’t forget to check the instructions; they’ll tell you how big of a room the bomb is intended to handle.
+Even if it does a decent job of killing the fleas, most eggs will survive; foggers are not great at eradicating an infestation.

-However, if you use them in combination with a steam cleaner like we discussed earlier, the results will be quite impressive.
-And one more thing: It’s no secret that pet fur is home to pests.
-So, you’ll have to visit a veterinarian and have them remove all the fleas and their eggs from your dogs and cats.
+However, if you use them in combination with a steam cleaner, as we discussed earlier, you can kill eggs, larvae, and adults.
+If you have pets, you’ll have to visit a veterinarian and have them remove all the fleas and their eggs from your dogs and cats.
 Otherwise, all your efforts will be in vain.

 What Are the Alternatives?

-If you want to use some folk remedies, clean the carpets and furniture upholstery with vinegar.
-Do this right after you vacuum or clean the apartment.
-It’s a strong cleaning agent, effective against fleas.
-Soapy water also works.
-Now, fleas are attracted to light.
-Therefore, it might be a good idea to light a candle and put it right next to (or inside) a bowl full of vinegar and dish soap to invite the insects to their own funeral.
+Alternatively, you can treat the carpets and furniture upholstery with vinegar.
+It’s best to do it after you vacuum or clean the apartment.
+Vinegar is a strong cleaning agent that’s effective against fleas.
+Fortunately, fleas are attracted to light.
+Therefore, it might be a good idea to light a candle and put it right next to (or inside) a bowl full of vinegar and dish soap to invite the insects to their funeral.

 Image Credit: Syda Productions, Shutterstock